ParyantNautiyal/ETL_Scheduling/README.md

 -- I Have Added a AWS_connect file , make changes accordingly and add file at end of your code.

 -- Add dag.py and main.py( In this case I have uploaded a notebook ,Just use the code and create a main.py with proper folder structure..) in your Dags folder created( you may have to create the folder by yourself) before firing up the Airflow..

+--  I have Added practice code in Notebook for pyspark

 # Have FUN